-I. General Education and Professional Program Requirements d in for
+General Education and Professional Program Requirements 51-58

+The following general education requirements or their equivalent must st be completed or transferred i

+credit (each with a grade of "C" or higher).

-English
+English 6

 ENGL B101 or ENGL B105; ENGL B102 or ENGL B106.
-Each with a grade of 'C' or better).
+Each with n a grade of 'C' or better).

 Numerical and Analytical Reasoning

-MATH B111 or a higher level mathematics course
+MATH B111 or a higher level mathematics course 3-4

-MGSC B290 or CSCI B101
+MGSC B290 or CSCI B101 3

-STAT B201
+STAT B201 3

 Speech

-COMM B140, B201 or B230 3
+COMM B140 or B201 3

 Liberal Arts

-HIST B101, B102, B111, B112, B115, or B116
+HIST B101, B102, B111, B112, B115, or B116 3

-Fine Arts
+Fine Arts 3

-PSYC B101
+PSYC B101 3

-PSYC B209 or B321
+PSYC B209 or B321 3

-ENGL B461 or PUBH B461
+ENGL B461 or PUBH B461 3

 SOCY B360 (suggested elective)

+Foreign Languages 0-6

+Students shall demonstrate in one foreign language the ability t

+and main ideas in written and, with the exception of Latin and A ·

+texts on familiar subjects.
+This requirement may be satisfied an

+proficiency through a USCB Foreign Language Credit by Examina -

+promotency amough a obob to eagh Earligange of earlisty Examine

-Waiver of the foreign language requirement for bilingual speakers whose native language is other than English.
-Students who meet any of these minimums are exempt, without credit, from the foreign language requirement.
+Waiver of the foreign language requirement for bilingual speake ers whose native language

+is other than English.
+Students who meet any of these minimum

+credit, from the foreign language requirement. is are exempt, without

+create, from the foreign language requirement.

-Test Minimum Score TOEFL (Test of English as Foreign Language): Paper-Based 550 TOEFL (Test of English as Foreign Language): Computer-Based 213 TOEFL (Test of English as Foreign Language): Internet-Based 77 DuoLingo English Test 100 IELTS (International English Language Testing System 6.0 PTE (Pearson Test of English) 50
+Test Minimum Score

+TOEFL (Test of English as Foreign Language): Paper-Based 550

+TOEFL (Test of English as Foreign Language): Computer-Based 213

+TOEFL (Test of English as Foreign Language): Internet-Based 77

+DuoLingo English Test 100

+Natural Sciences

-BIOL B243 or equivalent coursework .
-4
+BIOL B243 or equivalent coursework4

-BIOL B244 or equivalent coursework .
-4
+BIOL B244 or equivalent coursework4

-Additional BIOL or CHEM from the equivalent coursework listed below .
-4
+Additional BIOL or CHEM from the equivalent coursework listed below4

 BIOL B101, BIOL B102, BIOL B110, BIOL B120/B120L, BIOL B230,

 CHEM B109, CHEM B111, CHEM B112

 Global Citizenship and Multicultural Understanding Studies

-ANTH B452, NURS B330 or PUBH B300 .
-3
+ANTH B452, NURS B330 or PUBH B300

 Nutrition

+PUBH B242 or approved nutrition elective